-Jason Todd chose to study BSc (Hons) Sports Coaching after his college tutor had recommended UCLan to him as a University.
-He now works as a Player Pathway Analysist at the English Football Association (FA), his job role includes profiling English players who’re currently playing in the Premier League and looking at their performances for their clubs.
+Jason Todd chose to study BSc (Hons) Sports Coaching after his college tutor recommended UCLan to him as a University.
+Following a period of extended study due to work opportunities, Jason graduated in 2012 and now works as a Player Pathway Analysist at the English Football Association (FA), where he is responsible for profiling English players who are currently playing in the Premier League, looking at their performance for their clubs.

-When asked what impact his degree has had on his current employment, Jason tells that the Sports Coaching course gave him the basic fundamental knowledge to enter the professional world and remain in this position, he said:
+When asked what impact his degree has had on his current employment, Jason says that the Sports Coaching course gave him “the basic fundamental knowledge to enter the professional world and remain in this position.”
+He said:

-Jason decided to take a placement year following his second year on the course, and consequently got offered a full time job at Blackburn Rovers FC.
-This resulted in Jason spending five years at UCLan:
+Following the second year of his course, Jason decided to take a placement year and consequently got offered a full time job at Blackburn Rovers F.C.
+This resulted in Jason extending his studies and spending five years at UCLan.

-“I ended up being at UCLan for a total of five years and did my third year over a two year period whilst working at the same time.
-After this, I then landed a job at Norwich City FC – and they had no analysist throughout the entire club.”
+Jason said: “I ended up being at UCLan for a total of five years and did my third year over a two year period whilst working at the same time.
+After this, I landed a job at Norwich City F.C. as they had no analysist at the club.”

-Since graduation, Jason has gone on to do many things, including become a father.
-When asked what his greatest professional achievement has been, he recognised that UCLan has given him the potential to strive:
+Since graduation Jason, has gone on to do many things including become a father.
+When asked what his greatest professional achievement has been, he recognised that his time at UCLan has given him the potential to strive.

 06 July 2018